 The popular student lounge, located on the main level of the Institute Building, is an excellent place for co-educational fun during free periods and other times.
 It offers board games, a soda machine, a Keurig for hot drinks, a snack vending machine, television, and a great place for fellowship.
-There is also a game room on the basement level of the Institute Building that offers ping-pong, board games, and video game systems for students to enjoy.
+There is also a game room on the basement level of the Institute Building that offers board games, large flat-screen TV, a ping-pong table, and a pool table for students to enjoy.